brightmart/text_classification/README.md

 2.Convolutional Neural Networks for Sentence Classification

+3.A Sensitivity Analysis of (and Practitioners' Guide to) Convolutional Neural Networks for Sentence Classification

-3.Deep Learning for Chatbots, Part 2 – Implementing a Retrieval-Based Model in Tensorflow, from www.wildml.com
+4.Deep Learning for Chatbots, Part 2 – Implementing a Retrieval-Based Model in Tensorflow, from www.wildml.com

-4.Recurrent Convolutional Neural Network for Text Classification
+5.Recurrent Convolutional Neural Network for Text Classification

-5.Hierarchical Attention Networks for Document Classification
+6.Hierarchical Attention Networks for Document Classification

-6.Neural Machine Translation by Jointly Learning to Align and Translate
+7.Neural Machine Translation by Jointly Learning to Align and Translate

-7.Attention Is All You Need
+8.Attention Is All You Need

-8.Tracking the state of world with recurrent entity networks
+9.Tracking the state of world with recurrent entity networks

 -------------------------------------------------------------------------